StarRocks/starrocks/docs/quick_start/Architecture.md

 ### Other Components

-* Hdfs Broker: used for importing data from Hdfs to StarRocks cluster, see [Data Import section](../loading/Loading_intro.md).
+* HDFS Broker: used for loading data from HDFS to StarRocks cluster, see [Data loading section](../loading/Loading_intro.md).